VC Cell Therapy Inc.

 Cell Manufacturing through Robotics and AI

-Additionally, our cell culture processing facility, known as the Facility for iPS derived retinal stem cell therapy (FiRst, approximately 357 m²), received a “Special Cell Processing Product Manufacturing License” from the Kinki Bureau of Health and Welfare of the Ministry of Health, Labour and Welfare on October 20, 2022.
-FiRst is designed with two independent cell processing rooms, allowing for ongoing manufacturing in one room while updating equipment in the other, thereby ensuring smooth automation implementation and methodological enhancements.
+Additionally, our cell culture processing facility, known as the Facility for iPS-derived retinal stem cell therapy (FiRst, approximately 357 m²), received a “Special Cell Processing Product Manufacturing License” from the Kinki Bureau of Health and Welfare of the Ministry of Health, Labour and Welfare on October 20, 2022.
+FiRst is designed with two independent cell processing rooms, allowing for ongoing manufacturing in one room while methodological enhancement and experimentation in the other, thereby ensuring smooth automation implementation.
 It is set to carry out cell manufacturing for future clinical trials.

 Reference